 What is the Alzheimer’s Society, and what do they do?

-Posted by Martin Hewitt on December 3, 2020
+Posted by Mike Phipps on December 3, 2020

 If this is your first time reading an Ability Superstore blog, then let’s be clear – we love shining a light on a worthwhile disability charity.
 We believe this kind of signposting can help people, impacted by different conditions, get the support they really need and learn about the services they can access to help make life that little bit easier.
 This time around, we’re looking at the Alzheimer’s Society, one of the UK’s foremost organisations for dementia awareness and advocacy.